Bryce-Leung/FPGA-UART-Protocol/README.md

 ### **TX Testbench**

 The TX testbench verifies the functionality of the transmitter module.
-It simulates various scenarios, including different data patterns, baud rates, and handshaking methods.the following waveform output obtained from Modelsim Altera:
+It simulates various scenarios, including different data patterns, baud rates, and handshaking methods.

 ## **RX**